 As a result, you really do not know what you will find inside.
 There are a plethora of cafes, carpet merchants and old style souqs but I was very surprised to find a shop selling authentic lion and leopard skins!

 The shop keeper was not present, so we indulged ourselves with some photographs of the controversial items.

-Fortunately, the Medina of Fez is much more famous for carpets that do not harm endangered animals.
+Fortunately, the Medina of Fez is also famous for carpets that do not harm endangered safari animals.
 Of course, we visited a carpet souq and I bought the compulsory rug after a few cups of delicious Moroccan tea.
 As usual, the merchant asked me what all of Africa wants to know – What do you think of Obama?

 But other than that it was quite fun.
 The best part was when the owner brought us up onto the rooftop of their shop.
 From the rooftop, there was an impressing panoramic view of Fes El Bali.